Phaips/autoliftout/README.md

 ## Getting Started

-How to get started using autoliftout
+For detailed instructions on getting started, please see the [Getting Started](docs/started.md).

 ### User Guide

-Before starting please read the [User Guide](/UserGuide.md)
+For detailed instructions on how to use the program, please see the [User Guide](docs/UserGuide.md).

+## Quick Start

 ### Installation